The Long Ryders are:

 Since then The Long Ryders have graced us with several reissues, the latest being The Very Best Of The Long Ryders (Prima Records Ltd.), released June 2004 and still selling quite well while October 2008 saw the release of Live 2004: State Of Our Reunion, a nineteen track reprise of the Ryders legendary reunion tour.

 In 2014 the Long Ryders played their first L.A. show in 27 years, the Earle Mankey Appreciation Concert.
 A short run of five dates in Spain followed in December of that year.

 On January 22, 2016, Cherry Red Records in London released a four CD box set of The Long Ryders.
-The band played a triumphant European tour in the spring and a USA tour is to follow.
+Called Final Wild Songs it was the lead (and rave) review in both Mojo and Uncut.
+The band played a triumphant four country European tour in spring 2016 and a tour of the east coast of the USA followed in Nov 2016.

 Ask anyone in Wilco, the Black Crows, the Jayhawks (who employed Stephen McCarthy on their final albums and tours) or Slobberbone and they will tell you: don’t miss The Long Ryders if they come to your town.
 It’s been too long since the stars in the sky shone brightly on rockin’ music such as this!